Did you know that in 2017, the world produced over 84,000 tons of Brazil nuts?

-When people refer to the Brazil Nut, most think of the large edible nut we find in a can of mixed nuts.
+When people refer to Brazil Nuts, most think of the large edible nut we find in a can of mixed nuts.
 While this is true, the Brazil Nut is also the name of the tree from which the nut (it is actually a seed) comes from.

-The Brazil nut tree is huge, towering over other trees in the Amazon rainforest.
+The tree is huge, towering over other trees in the Amazon rainforest.
 Typically reaching heights of over 150 feet and living for up to 1000 years undisturbed.

 Look out below!

 During the beginning of each year, during the months of January and February, the Brazil nut tree bears its fruit and it crashes to the ground.